Back to prior page

 Above are Jack Rockwell's silver spurs.
 Note the initials JR in gold.

-Above, from L-to-R are Jack Rockwell, H. B. Warner, Ken Maynard, Evalyn Knapp and Kenneth Thompson.
+Above from L-to-R are Jack Rockwell, H. B. Warner, Ken Maynard, Evalyn Knapp, and Kenneth Thomson.
 The face between Maynard and Warner is William (Bill) McCall.
 Lobby card from IN OLD SANTA FE (Mascot, 1934).
 Rockwell appeared in about thirty of Ken Maynard's westerns.

 From L-to-R are Wally Wales/Hal Taliaferro, Joan Gale, Tom Mix and Jack Rockwell in a scene from the lengthiest serial ever made, THE MIRACLE RIDER (Mascot, 1935).
 Chapter 1, "The Vanishing Indian", was on five reels and ran for about 43 minutes.
 The total running time of the fifteen episodes was about 306 minutes.
 DICK TRACY was Republic's longest chapterplay, clocking in at a tad under 290 minutes.

-Above, Reb Russell has the drop on baddie Jack Rockwell in LIGHTNING TRIGGERS (Kent, 1935), believed to be the last film in Reb's short-lived film career.
+Above - Reb Russell has the drop on baddie Jack Rockwell in a lobby card from LIGHTNING TRIGGERS (Kent, 1935), believed to be the last film in Reb's short-lived film career.

-Rockwell did wear something besides a black hat ... above, from L-to-R are Rockwell, Karl Hackett, John Merton, Tim McCoy, Joe Girard, and Lafe McKee in LIGHTNIN' BILL CARSON (Puritan, 1936).
+Above from left to right are Jack Rockwell, Karl Hackett, John Merton, Tim McCoy, Joe Girard, and Lafe McKee in a lobby card from LIGHTNIN' BILL CARSON (Puritan, 1936).

 (Courtesy of Les Adams)